BLUE HORIZON 1261

 The Border collie stepped into the warm spray of the shower and proceeded to clean off her disguise.
 Samantha Holden had left the planet.
 For the next year, there would be only Sam Chase on board the Blue Horizon.

-When Durant returned to the freighter the next morning, he immediately began looking for the lupine captain.
-After a search throughout the freighter, he realized that during his tour, Merlin had never taken him up to the Recreation deck, the uppermost level of the vessel.
+When Durant returned to the freighter the next morning, he immediately went looking for the lupine captain.
+After a search throughout the freighter, he realized that during his tour, Merlin had never taken him up to the recreational deck, the uppermost level of the vessel.
 He walked back to the lift door and thumbed a button set in the wall at waist level.
 The panel slide aside and he moved inside.
 He tapped a button labeled "3" and the lift door closed.
-The cubicle hummed lowly as it moved upward.
+The cubicle hummed as it moved upward.

 It seemed like the recreation deck would be a nice spot to get away from regular ship's operations, but despite the small amount of furniture, it was largely empty.
 Several storage lockers occupied the aft wall where extra equipment or recreational items could be stowed.
-An emergency escape hatch airlock was in the ceiling in the back near the kitchenette, and eight glow panels fit flush along the ceiling in a standard grid.
+A sealed emergency escape hatch was in the ceiling in the back near the kitchenette, and eight glow panels fit flush along the ceiling in a standard grid.
 These were currently off; the morning sunlight provided ample illumination through the vidscreen window.

 Seated on opposite ends of a couch were Merlin and Samantha, each with their shoes off and resting casually while looking out the window at the spaceport traffic.
 They were talking quietly, and neither appeared to be aware that anyone had come up on the lift.

 "Good morning," he said quietly, not wanting to startle them.
 Merlin's hand rose to wave back at him without turning around, but the Border collie looked up over her shoulder at him and smiled.

 "Good morning," she replied.
 "Did you get your business squared away?